mrrajsoni/mrrajsoni/README.md

-👋 UI developer (ReactJs) with 2 years of experience.
-Reach me at raj@inventtheweb.com
+👋 UI developer (ReactJs) with 6 months of experience.
 <!---
 mrrajsoni/mrrajsoni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.